zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

-# Zowe YAML Configuration File Reference
+# Zowe YAML configuration file reference

-Zowe v2 uses a YAML configuration file during install, configure and runtime.
-This file is usually referred as `zowe.yaml`.
+Zowe v2 uses a YAML configuration file during installation, configuration and runtime.
+This file is usually referred to as `zowe.yaml`.
 YAML is a human-friendly data serialization language for all programming languages.
-To learn more about YAML specifications, please visit https://yaml.org/.
+To learn more about YAML specifications, see [https://yaml.org/](https://yaml.org/).

-**Note:** In the following sections, we refer configuration keys with concatenation of key names and dots.
+**Note:** In the following sections, we refer to configuration keys by using concatenation of key names and dots.
 For example, if you want to update the configuration key `zowe.internalCertificate.keystore.type` with value `PKCS12`, you should set value for this entry in the `zowe.yaml`:

 ```yaml
 zowe: